 5 Now Moses was faithful in all God’s house was a servant, to testify to the things that were to be spoken later, 6 but Christ is faithful over God’s house as a son.
 And we are his house if indeed we hold fast our confidence and our boasting in our hope (Heb.
 3:1-6).”

-Can anyone tell me what this is a picture of?
-It’s the Old Faithful geyser at Yellowstone national park in Wyoming.
+Can anyone tell me where Old Faithful geyser is located?
+Yellowstone national park in Wyoming.
 Eruptions can shoot around 8,000 gallons of boiling water to a height of 185 feet, lasting from 1 to 5 minutes.
 Why do you think it’s called Old Faithful?
 Because it’s the most predictable geographical feature on Earth, erupting almost every 90 minutes.
 Just like the geyser, someone who is always consistent, on-time, and doesn’t break promises will be known for being faithful

 In Hebrews 3, we learn that Moses was a great leader.
 He saved the Israelites from Egyptian slavery, took the initiative to fight with Pharaoh to let “his people go.”
 Moreover, he continued to serve the Lord in the wilderness for 40 years, despite the fact that the people who followed him constantly complained.
 If any of us were Moses, we would have lost our patience and temper long before he did.

 However, Moses was not perfect.
 He was not always faithful.
 For example, God commanded Moses to speak to the rock, but instead, he struck the rock with his staff.
 Also, Moses took credit for bringing forth the water as a miracle instead of giving glory to God.
 Let’s not give him too hard of a time.
 Haven’t all of us made similar mistakes?